-Cannabis terpenes are not only responsible for the smell, but they are also responsible for many of the health benefits associated with cannabis.
+Terpenes are not only responsible for the smell and flavour associated with cannabis, but also many of the health benefits too.

 In fact, many studies have discovered that when terpenes are combined with cannabinoids, they can have powerful effects on the treatment of anxiety and mood disorders.
 This is also known as the “entourage effect”.